uwex-learning-tech/system-requirements-check/source/readme.txt

 2. Settings page

 == Changelog ==

+= 1.2.2 =
+* Updated screenshots and licensing info.

 = 1.2.1 =
 * Added plugin shortcode to the installation section on the readme.txt